,

 You’ve probably encountered turmeric in Indian or Asian dishes.
 It’s easily recognized by its bright yellow (and I mean very bright yellow!) color.

 Called haldi doodh in India, traditional turmeric tea is simply made with milk and turmeric.
 More modern versions of golden milk add everything from maple syrup to oat milk.
 Prepared this way with warming spices like cinnamon and ginger, even my kids love the flavor.
-It tastes similar to chai, but this particular recipe doesn’t contain cardamom.
+It tastes similar to chai, but this recipe doesn’t use cardamom.

-We have this turmeric tea several times a week, depending on the time of year and what sounds good.
+We can have this turmeric tea several times a week, depending on the time of year and what sounds good.
 I love drinking it, especially before bed.
 Golden milk aids relaxation and helps boost the immune system while sleeping.

 Benefits of Golden Milk